 Sometimes, some children require additional support to make progress in a specific area.
-If a need is identified then an intervention plan will be written for a short term, usually 6 weeks.
-This will be the teachers responsibility with support from the SENCO - advice on planning and different interventions available.
-These short term interventions will be shared verbally with parents through parent termly parents meeting.
+If a need is identified, then an intervention plan will be written and reviewed termly.
+This will be the teacher's responsibility with support from the SENCO providing advice on planning and different interventions.
+These interventions will be shared verbally with parents through parent consultation evenings.

-If a more long term need is identified which meets to criteria for Hampshire Special educational needs the child will be entered onto our school SEND register and the SENCO and class teacher will prepare a 'Personal Plan'.
-This will set small, achievable steps to work towards and will normally be reviewed each half term.
-The SENCO is responsible for organising personal plan interventions for an individual or small group of children.
+If a need is identified which meets the criteria for Hampshire Special Educational Needs, the child will be entered onto our school SEND register and the SENCO and class teacher will prepare a 'Personal Learning Plan'.
+This will set small, achievable steps to work towards, and will normally be reviewed termly.
+The SENCO is responsible for monitoring Personal Learning Plans for an individual or small group of children.